konradzdeb/blog/content/post/2025-03-14-git-dotfiles/index.md

 ## The `config` command

 The config command is in effect and alias for a `git` command with defined `--work-tree` and `--git-dir` as shown.
 In order for this to work we need to complete a few steps:
-1. First create directory where to store the dot files in my case `mkdir -v $HOME/.dotfiles`
+1. Create directory where to store the dot files in my case `mkdir -v $HOME/.dotfiles`
 2. As a next step we will create a bare git repository.
-Bare repository does not contain working tree (only contains the version contol data `.git`)
+Bare repository does not contain working tree (only contains the version contol data that is the `.git` folder)

    ``` bash
    git init --bare $HOME/.dotfiles/